the-teachingRSE-project/competencies/competencies.md

 Biology (ISCB) curates a database of degrees and certificates in bioinformatics [@BioinformaticsCertification; @Mulder2018].
-The database includes Bachelor and Master's degree programs and specialisations, Ph.D. programs, and certificates from graduate schools.
+The database includes Bachelor and Master's degree programs and specialisations, PhD programs, and certificates from graduate schools.